From 1 - 10 / 115

 Crop/Corn Heat Units (CHU) is a temperature-based index often used by farmers and agricultural researchers to estimate whether the climate is warm enough to grow corn.
 Daily crop heat units are calculated from minimum and maximum temperatures with separate calculations for day and night.
 The daytime relationship sets the minimum at 10 C for growth up to a maximum of 30 C, beyond which growth slows.
 These values are calculated across Canada in 10x10 km cells.

-Frost Day Count (-4 °C) is defined as the count of the number of days in a calendar month where the minimum daily temperature for the climate day was at or below -4 °C. These values are calculated across Canada in 10x10 km cells.
+Growing Season Frost Free Period (0 °C) is defined as the count of the number of days from the day after the last spring frost (0 °C) to the day before the first fall frost (0 °C).
+These values are calculated across Canada in 10x10 km cells.

 Growing Degree Days (GDDs) are used to estimate the growth and development of plants and insects during the growing season.
 Insect and plant development are very dependent on temperature and the daily accumulation of heat.
 The amount of heat required to move a plant or pest to the next development stage remains constant from year to year.
 However, the actual amount of time (days) can vary considerably from year to year because of weather conditions.
 Base temperatures are a point below which development does not occur for the organism in question.
 Base 15 temperatures are commonly used for general insect development.
 These values are calculated across Canada in 10x10 km cells.